Remedios8/arkanoid/README.md

 # arkanoid
-Try it only on Internet Explorer
+Try it only on Internet Explorer and have fun!